top of page

 -

-What is a cash reserve, and is it required?"A cash reserve is money collected during formation that is held in escrow to be used for future expenses.
+What is a cash reserve, and is it required?A cash reserve is money collected during formation that is held in escrow to be used for future expenses.
 This avoids extra expense and hassle to your investors of a capital call in the future.
 If the money is not used, it is distributed back to the members of the LLC upon liquidation.
-Loon Creek offers the service of holding your funds in a trust account at no extra cost.
-Cash reserves are optional except for convertible securities, for which we require a minimum cash reserve of $1,500.
-The reason for this is that most convertible securities convert within 1-2 years, which then triggers a tax return and associated expenses (see Will my investors receive a K-1? question).
+Cash reserves are collected at the Manager's discretion.
+Our team will work with you to determine an appropriate amount to reserve.

 -